skryptx/Server-Side-Playground/java/ReadMe/JavaBasics.md

 Optional<String> name = new Optional<>();
 name.isPresent() // returns true if the variable has value name.get() //to get value because name itself is an object

+name.orElse(0); // return actual value if not null, if null returns 0
 ```
 c. someone try to access property on null which will return null pointer exception.
 So in order to fix it below screenshot explains it.
 ![Alt text](image.png)
 d. handling empty value.
 ![Alt text](image-1.png)

 ## Important Notes

 1. When you want accurate result , do not use float or doube.
 Use BigDecimal in that scenario.